JMK-B/lokisoft.github.io-variant-docs/Documentation/developing-unite-server-applications/testing-applications/_index.md

 > [!Tip]  For more examples of tests see the Tests yaml file in a newly created service.

-The full api/integrationtests endpoint would be :
+The full api/integrationtests endpoint would be:
 ```yaml
     #
     # Called by system UI to run tests